‘General Hospital’ Spoilers: Anna And Valentin Gets Closer, Jake’s Paternity In Question

 Second Chances

-Carly and Jax might give it another chance based on the latest spoilers but they might not be the only once to give it another chance.
+Carly and Jax might give it another chance based on the latest spoilers, but they might not be the only ones to give it another chance.
 Valentin and Anna might be drawn closer together now that some secrets are out in the open.
 In the previous episodes of General Hospital, Valentin was firm on keeping his family intact while warning Anna to stay away.
-Anna is just too stubborn and she will continue to dig around to learn Valentin’s secrets.
+Anna is just too stubborn, and she will continue to dig around to learn Valentin’s secrets.

-Valentin has always been softhearted where Anna is concerned and General Hospital spoilers hint Anna’s move to beg for his forgiveness could thaw his heart.
-Valentin’s marriage is already shaky and spoilers for the upcoming week suggest that Nina might result to the separation between the couple.
+Valentin has always been softhearted where Anna is concerned, and General Hospital spoilers hint Anna’s move to beg for his forgiveness could thaw his heart.
+Valentin’s marriage is already shaky, and spoilers for the upcoming week suggest that Nina might result in the separation between the couple.

 Jake’s Paternity

-Jake’s recollection of his time in the Cassadine Island has always been a touchy topic.
-The child needs help to cope with the trauma of being in the Greek island and Franco has been very helpful in that department.
+Jake’s recollection of his time on Cassadine Island has always been a touchy topic.
+The child needs help to cope with the trauma of being on the Greek island, and Franco has been very helpful in that department.

 Franco's got company in his studio today.
 Steamy doesn't even begin to describe what happens next… ???? #GH starts NOW on ABC! pic.twitter.com/c9jTYWKcWS